The Chainsmokers — Suno AI prompt

 The Chainsmokers carved out a definitive niche in the 2010s pop landscape, becoming synonymous with a particular brand of emotionally charged, yet immaculately polished future-bass.
 Their sound is characterized by soaring synth leads, often paired with melancholic male vocals from Drew Taggart or a rotating cast of female guest singers, all riding over meticulously crafted, drop-centric arrangements.
 It's music built for stadium-sized singalongs and late-night drives, seamlessly blending the euphoric highs of EDM with the undeniable catchiness of mainstream pop.

 What makes The Chainsmokers' sound matter is their uncanny ability to tap into a collective sense of youthful longing and anthemic nostalgia.
-While critics might sometimes dismiss their formula as predictable, their production is anything but amateurish; it's a masterclass in sonic clarity and instant gratification, featuring crisp vocal chops, shimmering pads, and propulsive rhythms designed for maximum impact.
-They didn't just play future-bass; they defined its commercial peak, proving that electronic music could be both deeply emotional and globally ubiquitous, leaving an indelible mark on the era's pop charts and festival stages.
+While critics might sometimes dismiss their formula as predictable, their production is anything but amateurish; it's a study in sonic clarity and instant gratification, featuring crisp vocal chops, shimmering pads and propulsive rhythms designed for maximum impact.
+They did more than play future-bass; they defined its commercial peak, proving electronic music could be both deeply emotional and globally ubiquitous, leaving an indelible mark on the era's pop charts and festival stages.